Enabling Cambodian children to get to school

 » All stakeholders promote the privacy of beneficiaries and ensure equality and respect at all times.

 80% of CCP recipient students express comfort in their daily lessons and enthusiasm for school.
-CCP student's attendance increases to over 80%.
+CCP student attendance increases to over 80%.

 The Conditional Cash Payment scheme is helping to educate families about the importance of education and ensuring children from the poorest backgrounds can access an education.
 The World Bank report on the effectiveness of CCP’s (2009) concluded that they have been successful in reducing poverty and encouraging parents to invest in the health and education of their children.
 This has been demonstrated without doubt in our schemes in Cambodia, where CCP student attendance rates average 95%.

 All of the schools we work with provide monthly reports on attendance to allow us to continually monitor attendance levels and take action where necessary.
-We can therefore provide regular reports throughout the year.
+We usually provide six-monthly reports to donors but can provide reports on a more regular basis if required.

 Budget - Project Cost: £2,178Loading graph....